By: Su Keles| Posted on August 25, 2022

 Not all transactions are made through secure platforms such as Pharmaoffer, so if you plan to do business in person, make sure to be extra careful!
 Contracts do not hold the same significance in every country.
 And in some extreme cases, the only way you feel assured that you’ll be paid is to trust the other person.

-In confrontational cultures, disagreement and debate are seen positively for the organisation, open confrontation is appropriate and does not affect relationships.
-In cultures who avoid confrontation, disagreements are seen negatively, and open confrontation can appear as rude.
-Countries like France, the Netherlands, Russia and Germany have a more confrontational culture whereas Japan, China and India are on the side that prefers avoiding confrontation.
-The United States, like the UK, are in between these two extremes.
+In confrontational cultures, disagreement and debate are seen positively for the organization; open confrontation is appropriate and does not affect relationships.
+In cultures that avoid confrontation, disagreements are seen negatively, and open confrontation can appear rude.
+Countries like France, the Netherlands, Russia and Germany have a more confrontational culture, whereas Japan, China and India are on the side that prefers avoiding confrontation.
+The United States, like the UK, is in between these two extremes.

 Some cultures are indeed more emotionally expressive than others.
 But emotional expressiveness should not be seen as the same as comfort in expressing open disagreement.
 People express disagreement openly in some emotionally expressive cultures, such as Spain and France.
 But, in other emotionally expressive cultures, such as Peru or India, people avoid open disagreement since there is a high chance it can badly affect their professional relationships.

 A small tip: Americans consider a meeting good when a decision is made.
 The French consider a meeting good when diverse opinions and perspectives are put on the table and debated.
 However, in many Asian cultures, the real purpose of a meeting is to approve a decision that has already been made in informal discussions.
-Therefore, the most appropriate time to express your disagreement is before the meeting rather than during the meeting in front of the group.
+So, the best time to express your disagreement is before the meeting rather than during the meeting in front of the group.